Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: The SPx Model

 In light of this we set the hyperpriors with the goal of making SPx adaptively either (i) allow fairly aggressive historical borrowing or (ii) quickly transition to little historical borrowing, depending on the similarity between the current and historical trial data.
 To do so we both \begin{enumerate}[(a)] \item make the priors in the $hist$ and $reg$ submodels relatively strongly concentrated (i.e. high prior probability of small variances $\sigma^2$ and $\tau^2$), and

 \item give relatively high prior weight to the $ind$ (no-borrowing) submodel (i.e. $p_{ind} > p_{hist}, p_{reg}$). \end{enumerate} In particular, we take

 where $TCauchy(m, s, I)$ represents a Cauchy distribution with location $m$ and scale $s$ that has been truncated to the interval $I$.
+Here we use equal prior weights $p_{hist}$ and $p_{reg}$; if an analyst has an \textit{a-priori} belief that one of these submodels should be trusted more, the prior weights can be made unequal.
 While $\tau$ has a larger scale than $\sigma$, recall that the (conditional) prior variance of the regression submodel is $c \tau^2 = \nicefrac{1}{25} \cdot \tau^2$, not $\tau^2$, so the regression submodel makes similarly strong prior predictions as the direct historical borrowing one.
 The prior on the regression coefficients, which does not unduly affect inference, is